MicrosoftDocs/quantum-docs/articles/how-to-work-with-sessions.md

 |`workspace.list_session(session.id)` | Retrieve the Session with ID `sessionID`.
 Each Session has a unique ID. |
 |`workspace.list_session_jobs(session.id)` | Retrieve a list of all jobs in the Session with ID `sessionID`.
 Each Session has a unique ID.|

-For example, the following code defines an operation that
+For example, the following code defines a function that get a Session with a minimum number of jobs.
+Then, it lists all jobs within that Session, and prints out the number of jobs and the first 10 jobs for that Session.

 ```python
 def get_a_session_with_jobs(min_jobs):